Transportation Alternatives: Clark, Skamania, and Klickitat Counties

 The President signed the Fixing America’s Surface Transportation Act (FAST Act) into law on December 4, 2015.
-The FAST Act replaced the TAP with a set-aside of funds under the Surface Transportation Block Grant Program.
+The FAST Act replaced the Transportation Alternatives Program with a set-aside of funds under the Surface Transportation Block Grant Program.
 For administrative purposes, the FHWA refers to these funds as the TA Set-Aside.
-RTC will continue to refer to these funds as TAP.

-TAP allows each region and/or state to develop their implementation program within the federal guidelines of the program.
+This program allows each region and/or state to develop their implementation program within the federal guidelines.
 However, projects must be chosen through a competitive project selection process.

-The 2016 three-county RTC regional sub-allocation is approximately $500,000.
-The TAP funding estimate for years 2019-2020 is based on the assumption that funding allocation will remain constant with the current allocation.
-In addition, RTC will allocate $300,000 per year of federal CMAQ funds to the TAP process.
+The annual three-county RTC regional suballocation is approximately $560,000.
+The TA funding estimate for years 2021-2024 assumes that funding allocation will remain constant with the current allocation.
+In addition, RTC will allocate $300,000 per year of federal CMAQ funds to the TA process.
 The CMAQ funds must be spent on CMAQ eligible projects within the Air Quality Maintenance Area boundary, which includes Vancouver, Camas, and Washougal urban areas.
 The following table demonstrates estimated funding availability: